bebopjmm/starfinder-campaigns/dead-echoes/AdventureLog/deadSuns-1_1-AbsalomGangWar.md

 - still blinded, bouncer-2 resists the smoke effects.
 He stands and staggers to bar away from smoke.
 	- Taraea misses AoO
 - Nevos-4 wields his assault hammer, and skirting the smoke engages bouncer-2, hitting for 3dmg
-- Gereon engages environmental protections from suit, and issues a "Get'em" against bouncer-2
+- Gereon engages environmental protections from suit, and issues a *Get'em* against bouncer-2

 Parts of the crowd in and near the smoke start to panic.